“I’m alone, but I’m not lonely. I like who I am. I like who I’m becoming.”—Deena Kastor

 Scientists are finding that social connections will help you live longer because of the effects on emotional and physical health.
 Ideas:

-- Deepen relationships (with the kids, friends, family)
+- Deepen relationships (with the kids, friends, and family)

 - Take a class